Orange leaf-nosed bat: Taxonomy

-Rhinonicteris aurantia is a species of bat, currently allied to the family Hipposideridae that groups some 'leaf-nosed bats'.
+Rhinonicteris aurantia is a species of bat, currently allied to the family Rhinonycteridae.
 The first description was published by John Edward Gray in 1845, placing the species in genus Rhinolophus.
 The syntype for the species in located at the British Museum of Natural History, the note stating it was collected at Port Essington "near the hospital".
 Gould elucidates the type's collection as an animal shot from the air by Dr. Sibbald of the Royal Navy.

 A western form is distinguished from the northern population, superficially similar yet genetically distinct, this remote group in is identified separately for its conservation status assessment as the Pilbara form and may be a separate taxon.

 The genus name published as Rhinonycteris Gray, J.E.
 1866 has been regarded as a later correction by Gray, but this has also been determined to be an unjustified emendation.
 The specific epithet has also taken the spelling "aurantius", likewise considered incorrect in this generic combination.
 Common names include the orange leaf-nosed bat, and the golden or orange horseshoe bat.